The holidays are here, and if you’re looking for easy paleo recipes to bring to the table, you’re in luck!

 - 1/4 tsp nutmeg

-- Place blended ingredients into a medium saucepan and whisk frequently until gelatin dissolves and mixture is warmed through.
+- Place blended ingredients into a medium saucepan and whisk frequently until Collagen Protein dissolves and the mixture is warmed through.
 Serve immediately.

 Keto Green Bean Casserole